UNITED STATES

 ● |

-We offer over 250,000 SKUs, including an extensive array of PVF, oilfield supply, valve automation and modification, measurement, instrumentation and other general and specialty products from our global network of over 9,000 suppliers.
-With over 100 years of experience, our approximately 2,900 employees serve approximately 10,000 customers through 218 service locations including regional distribution centers, service centers, corporate offices and third-party pipe yards, where we often deploy pipe near customer locations.
+We offer over 300,000 SKUs, including an extensive array of PVF, oilfield supply, valve automation and modification, measurement, instrumentation and other general and specialty products from our global network of over 8,500 suppliers.
+With over 100 years of experience, our over 2,700 employees serve approximately 10,000 customers through 219 service locations including regional distribution centers, service centers, corporate offices and third-party pipe yards, where we often store and deploy pipe near customer locations.

 Key Drivers of Our Business

-We derive our revenue predominantly from the sale of PVF and other supplies to energy, industrial and gas utility customers globally.
+We derive our revenue predominantly from the sale of PVF and other supplies to gas utility, energy, and industrial customers globally.
 Our business is dependent upon both the current conditions and future prospects in these industries and, in particular, our customers' maintenance and expansionary operating and capital expenditures.
 The outlook for PVF spending is influenced by numerous factors, including the following:

 ● |